gar1t/e2/doc/tutorial.rst

 - Something listening on a TCP port for incoming client connections
 - Something to handle client connections

-Each of these "somethings" maps to an e2 :doc:`task <tasks>`.
-Tasks are single minded processes -- they perform some work and stop, or they start the work again.
+Each of these "somethings" maps to an :doc:`e2 task <tasks>`.
+Tasks are single minded processes -- they perform some work and stop, or, if need be, start the work again.

-In the case of the "listener", we want a task that binds to a local port, waits for a connection, starts a handler for that connection, and resumes waiting for another connection.
+In the case of the "listener", we want a task that binds to a local port, waits for a connection, starts a handler for that connection, and resumes the process of waiting for another connection.

 In the case of the "handler", we want a task that interacts with a client connection until that connection is closed or there's an error.